 Real Estate Purchase Land Contracts Are Used As Temporary Bridge Loans

 For those homebuyers who have really bad credit and who cannot qualify due to recent late payments, charge offs, tax liens, judgments, or other recent derogatory credit, it gives the opportunity for the home buyer to have some time to re-establish their credit so they can qualify for a residential mortgage loan:

 - For those who just opened up a business or those self-employed individuals who took major write-offs and cannot qualify for income, it gives them the opportunity to declare income and establish their income and financial profile

 - For sellers, offering a real estate purchase land contract will normally give them the opportunity to sell their home for a higher sales price

 - If the home has major repairs to be done and does not qualify for residential financing, the new land contract home buyer can do the major repairs until it is financeable

-- However, with any other private party sales contracts, there are risks associated for both parties when entering into a real estate purchase land contract
+However, with any other private party sales contracts, there are risks associated with both parties when entering into a real estate purchase land contract.

 Structuring Real Estate Purchase Land Contracts

 Most land contract home sellers will require a down payment from the real estate land contract buyer.